-All students are literate by the end of second grade.
+All students are literate by the end of first grade.

 At Literacy Trust, we believe that access to quality education is a fundamental element of a functioning democracy that all children deserve.
 The ability to read is an essential skill for children's academic success and overall well-being.
 However, reading does not come easily for all students, for a variety of reasons.

 According to the results of the 2013 National Assessment of Education Progress reading test, 65% of U.S. 4th graders read below grade level.
 Students who are poor readers in third grade are four times more likely to drop out of high school than their skilled reading peers.
 Acquisition of foundational reading skills in the primary grades is fundamental.
 Therefore, we focus our work on providing high risk students with intervention to ensure mastery is achieved.